KenHoffman95/Ken-and-Zhi-Module-1-Project/README.md

 ## Introduction

 For this project, we analyzed data regarding the film industry.
 We reviewed data for over 5000 movies (spanning back to the early 1900s) in order to discover trends signifying which movies were more succesful (both critically and financially).
 In order to get the data collection of movies to review, we used API Calls, Webscraping and Request Libraries.
-For further analysis, we created data visualizations by using MatPlotLib and Pandas.
+For further analysis, we created data visualizations by using MatPlotLib, Seaborn and Pandas.

 ## Objectives